 Before you go out and buy any chef’s knife, you should inform yourself what to look for when purchasing such a knife.

-Mindless purchase of inferior goods eventually leads to more frustration and thus wasted money.
-If you pay attention to a few small things, you can make sure already at the purchase, that you will enjoy your chef’s knife for a long time.
+The mindless purchase of inferior goods eventually leads to more frustration and thus wasted money.
+If you pay attention to a few small things, you can make sure already at the purchase that you will enjoy your chef’s knife for a long time.

 The ergonomics of the grip brings the following advantages: